SumZer0-git/EDAPGui/readme.md

     dropped and if so, will boost away and go into supercruise for ~10sec... then drop, put pips to system and weapons and deploy fighter, then terminate.
 While in the Rez Zone, if your fighter has been destroyed it will deploy another figher (assumes you have two bays)
+* Calibrate: will iterate through a set of scaling values getting the best match for your system.
+See HOWTO-Calibrate.md
+* Cap Mouse X, Y:  this will provide the StationCoord value of the Station in the SystemMap.
+Selecting this button and then clicking on the Station in the SystemMap will return the x,y value that can be pasted in the waypoints file
 * Menu
   * Open : read in a file with roll, pitch, yaw values for ship
   * Save : save the roll,pitch,yaw values to a files